-- vi.
+- v.
+Respecting other users and their expectation of privacy, confidentiality, and freedom of expression. - vi.
 Taking precautions to prevent the initial occurrence and/or spread of computer viruses.
-Therefore, network connected resources must utilize university-approved anti-virus software. - vii.
+Therefore, network connected resources must utilize universityapproved anti-virus software. - vii.
 Avoiding any unauthorized or illegal use of IT.
 This includes but is not limited to the transmission of abusive or threatening material, spam, or communications prohibited by state or federal laws. - viii.
 Using IT in compliance with applicable license and purchasing agreements.
 Each user is individually responsible for reading, understanding, and adhering to all licenses, notices, and agreements in connection with IT which he or she uses.